 '''

 Later mount <nfs_mount_on_host> as a docker volume to the file-connector

 load-service container (in docker-compose.yaml, created using dockercompose-delimitedfiles-sample.yaml)

 load-service:

 image: delphix-file-connector-load-service-app:${VERSION}

 ...

+volumes:

+...

+Target location should be made available within the load-service

+container file system

+The paths within the container should be configured in the target

+section of connector-info [with type=FS]

+-

+<target_nfs_mount_on_host>:<target_location_passed_during_connector_info_c

+reation_in_container>

 '''

 - e.
 (Optional) Some data (for example, logs, configuration files, etc.) that is generated inside the docker containers may be useful to debug possible errors or exceptions while running the hyperscale jobs, and as such it may be beneficial to persist these logs outside docker containers.
 The following data can be persisted outside the docker containers: - i.
-The logs generated for each service i.e. unload, controller, masking, and load services. - ii.
+The logs generated for each service i.e. unload, controller, masking, and load services.

+- ii.
 The sqlldr utility logs and control files at opt/sqlldr location in the load-service container. - iii.
-The file-upload folder at /opt/delphix/uploads in the controller-service container
+The file-upload folder at /etc/hyperscale/uploads in the controller-service container